 - to ascertain if the location of the dwellings reflected any apparent correlation to lines of footpath access within the settlement; and

-To begin our investigations we excavated an area (340 m2) on the southwest section of a small mound with visible walls.
-The mound is located directly west of the midden excavated in Season 1 and was selected because of its smaller size with the hopes that we could complete excavation of the complex in three years (Fig. 3 & 4).
+To begin our investigations we excavated an area (340 sq. meters) on the southwest section of a small mound with visible walls.
+The mound is located directly west of the midden excavated in Season 1.
+It was selected with the hopes that, because of its smaller size, we could complete excavation of the complex in three years.
 Accordingly, we excavated approximately one-third of the mound in the 2007 season and plan to finish excavating the remaining rooms in 2008 and 2009.
 Our results from 2007, however, have provided us with enough information to begin formulating hypotheses that address key research questions concerning the settlement and history of the settlement.

 The following conclusions can be drawn based upon our initial study of monastic residence B. First, we have a sample of a building that is unique in comparison with the typology of buildings found at Kellia.
-Unlike at Kellia where the central residence is found in the northwest of the complex, this residential complex seems to have its core in the southwest and was later remodeled and extended to the north and the east.
-This information suggests that there may be regional differences in architectural layout—differences that we will continue to explore as we excavate more manshubiyyat.
-Second, the dated ceramics and wall paintings place the occupation of the residence during the period from the ninth to the eleventh century.
+Unlike at Kellia where the central residence is found in the northwest of the complex, this residential complex seems to have its core in the southwest, with later remodeling and extension to the north and the east.
+This information suggests that there may be regional differences in architectural layout, differences that we will continue to explore as we excavate more manshubiyyat.
+Second, the dated ceramics and wall paintings date the occupation of the residence from the ninth to the eleventh century.
 In light of this dating, the settlement seems to represent a rare example of a semi-hermetical community that survived into the medieval period.

-Third, inscriptional evidence was discovered on the interior walls of the building, documentary evidence that will assist us in reconstructing the identity of the monks who used and lived in this structure and perhaps their role and status within the larger monastic community.
+Third, inscriptions were discovered on the interior walls of the building, documentary evidence that will assist us in reconstructing the identity of the monks who used and lived in this structure and perhaps their role and status within the larger monastic community.
 It is possible that this way of marking residential space, similar to that seen at the communities at Esna and Kellia, will provide information for producing a detailed history of the site.

-The finds recovered from the excavation include fragments of glass windows with geometric patterns (Fig. 5); glass cups; two Islamic coins; small animal bones (mostly of rodents); white plaster from walls, ceilings and floors; painted plaster with geometric and figural motifs; and ceramics.
-Room 3 had the highest yield of painted plaster in fallen fragments (Fig. 6) and we documented two Coptic inscriptions still on the walls of Room 3 (Fig. 7).
+The finds recovered from the excavation include: fragments of glass windows with geometric patterns; glass cups; two Islamic coins; small animal bones (mostly of rodents); white plaster from walls, ceilings and floors; painted plaster with geometric and figural motifs; and ceramics.
+Room 3 had the highest yield of painted plaster in fallen fragments and we documented two Coptic inscriptions still on the walls of Room 3.

 The architectural history of the building already demonstrates that the complex was remodeled in three or four phases.
 The earliest phase of the building consisted of four large rooms (Rooms 1–4) on the southwest side of the mound with rooms that were plastered at least twice.
 Later modifications included the addition of new walls designed to reinforce the original structure.
 The presence of air-shafts, the blocking of windows and doorways, and the addition of cuts into abutting walls are all in evidence in the area we excavated.
 In addition, internal walls were added to divide larger spaces into smaller rooms that may have been used for the purpose of storage at the end of the building's period of residence.